apusetone/simple-postgres-fastapi-chat/README.md

 ## Features

-- Real-time chat using WebSockets
+- Real-time chat using WebSockets and PostgreSQL's NOTIFY/LISTEN mechanism
 - Message persistence in PostgreSQL database
 - Asynchronous database operations with SQLAlchemy and asyncpg
 - FastAPI for efficient API development
+- Use of PostgreSQL NOTIFY/LISTEN for real-time message broadcasting
 - Docker Compose for easy deployment and development
 - PDM for Python package management